Raiden1411/zabi/.github/CONTRIBUTING.md

 ### Running the test suite

+Before running the tests you will need to either remove the client tests if you dont't want to start the anvil instances or you will need to start 3 anvil instances for Mainnet ethereum, Mainnet Sepolia and Optimism Sepolia in order to run the tests successfully.

-You can also run `zig build test -freference-trace` to run our test suite to ensure that you don't have any issues running the tests.
+Then you can run `zig build test -freference-trace` to run our test suite to ensure that you don't have any issues when making changes.

 When adding new features or fixing bugs, it's important to add test cases to cover the new/updated behavior.